rsuregar/whatsbridge-whatsapp-unofficial/docs/typescript-migration-plan.md

 # TypeScript Migration Plan

 ## Overview
-Complete refactoring of WhatsBridge from JavaScript to TypeScript for better type safety, IDE support, and maintainability.
+Complete refactoring of NotifWA from JavaScript to TypeScript for better type safety, IDE support, and maintainability.

 ## Status